 It is important to keep up to date on the guidelines from each state and territory.

 It should be noted that observing the 1.5-meter social distancing rule wherever possible is still recommended.

 You can keep up with restrictions in your area via the links below:

 The Australian Government Department of Health has provided additional advice for people at particular risk of COVID-19, including Aboriginal and Torres Strait Islander people, older people, people with chronic conditions and people with disability.

-As border closures continue to be considered as required around the country, each state and territory has its own procedures as a condition for entry.
+As border closures continue around the country, each state and territory has its own procedures as a condition for entry.
 You can find the latest information via the links below:

 For information on international travel, visit Smart Traveller.

 There are a number of symptoms associated with COVID-19, including: